ra-fletcher/sbp_variability/README.md

 ### figs

-`figs` contains the logo for The George Institute for Global Health used for the README
+`figs` contains the logo for The George Institute for Global Health used for the README (so safe to say you can ignore this folder)

 ## Guide